patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=tilt-pericoli&animate=true#15/40.7076/-74.0146'></iframe>

 Note:
+**fix the camera swoop on this**

-I'm a developer currently based in NY working at Mapzen, helping to build a 3D Map engine and experimenting with maps & shaders.
+I'm a developer currently based in New York City working at Mapzen, where I'm helping to build a 3D Map engine and experimenting with maps & shaders.

 But 7 years ago I was a psychologist and expressive art therapist in Buenos Aires.